Romanabramovich/logs-and-found/WEBSOCKET_SETUP.md

 ### 2. Real-Time Broadcasting
 1. FastAPI WebSocket manager subscribes to `new_logs` channel
 2. When log is published, all connected WebSocket clients receive it
-3. Browser JavaScript inserts log at top of table with animation

 ### 3. Web UI Features
 - ✅ **Auto-connect** - Connects to WebSocket on page load